(This article may or may not contain affiliate links. What does that mean?)

 When I found out I was pregnant with my daughter, everyone was quick to tell me that my traveling days were over.
 Determined to prove them wrong and continue to explore the world, I made the decision to take her with me.

 Was it challenging?
 Ummm, yes.
-Imagine changing the diaper of a rambunctious toddler in a room barely big enough to squat.
+Imagine changing the diaper of a rambunctious baby in a room barely big enough to squat.
 But it was totally worth it.
-So grab your wine and let me tell you how to survive your first flight with your baby.
+So grab your wine and let me tell you how to survive flying with your baby for the first time.

 What to Pack